 It Started With A Question (continued)

 At the end of nine weeks, if the assignments have been completed satisfactorily, each student will take home a Certificate of Accomplishment, the machine they have learned on, a new pair of scissors, an iron, ironing board, thread, notions, and ten yards of fabric.
-They have completed five different sewing projects, the last of which is a quilt by each student that will be sent to Lutheran World Relief for transmission to refugee camps around the world.
+They have completed five different sewing projects, the last of which is a quilt by each student that will be sent to Lutheran World Relief for transmission to refugee camps and other places of need around the world.
 Incredibly generous donors from the greater Kansas City community and far beyond have donated all of the machines, tools, and materials that are used in this process!

 By December 2020 over 143 students have passed the beginners’ class.
 They are eligible to move up to intermediate tutoring where they learn more complex sewing skills.
 Those students are enabled and encouraged to make items that are marked: “Handmade in the USA by Once We Were Refugees” and then offered for sale at various events around the city.
 100% of the proceeds of those sales are then returned to the students to help supplement the family income.
 It is a truly exciting moment when a refugee receives the first income generated by her or his own hands in their new homeland!